SaidurRahman312/HR-Dashboard-using-Tableau/README.md

 ## Conclusion <a name="conclusion"></a>
 This HR Dashboard serves as a comprehensive tool for managing workforce analytics.
 It demonstrates the potential of data visualization in human resource management, providing valuable insights for informed decision-making.

----

-With the **Findings** section, you can now highlight key insights derived from the data in a way that makes the work behind the project feel impactful.